Video Streaming Monetization Models

 Subscription-Based Video on Demand (SVOD)

-Subscription-Based Video on Demand is probably the oldest and most popular way for monetizing the content distribution service.
+Subscription-Based Video on Demand is probably the oldest and most popular way to monetize the content distribution service.
 It is identical to the traditional TV offer allowing the customer to watch the complete digital library for a recurring monthly fee.
-The subscription-based model is widely accepted by the major streaming service platforms like Netflix, Hulu, HBO Go, Disney+, Amazon Prime Video, and other niche channels (thematic streaming providers).
+The subscription-based model is widely accepted by major streaming service platforms like Netflix, Hulu, HBO Go, Disney+, Amazon Prime Video, and other niche channels (thematic streaming providers).

 Transactional Video on Demand (TVOD)